sysflow-telemetry/sf-processor/README.md

 ### Starting the processor

-The easiest way to run the SysFlow Processor is using [docker-compose](https://github.com/sysflow-telemetry/sf-deployments/tree/master/docker).
+The easiest way to run the SysFlow Processor is by using [docker-compose](https://github.com/sysflow-telemetry/sf-deployments/tree/master/docker).
 The provided `docker-compose.processor.yml` file deploys the SysFlow processor and collector.
-First, configure the rsyslog endpoint in the processor settings.
-Processor configuration is located in `./config/.env.processor`.
+The rsyslog endpoint should be configured in `./config/.env.processor`.
 Collector settings can be changed in `./config/.env.collector`.
 Additional settings can be configured directly in the compose file.

-To start the telemetry stack:

 ```bash
 docker-compose -f docker-compose.processor.yml up